pauldedecker/commco-lab/README.md

 All response data will be stored online through the Qualtrics website.
 Your responses will be stored in a password protected database.
 No personally identifiable information will be linked to your responses.

-The following three people who may access the raw data (i.e. as individual responses).
+The following three people may access the raw data (i.e. as individual responses).

 1) Dr. Paul De Decker, an Associate Professor of Linguistics at Memorial University.